mateothegreat/terraform-kubernetes-metrics-server/README.md

-# Kubernetes metrcis-server via Terraform
+# Kubernetes metrics-server via Terraform

 Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API for use by Horizontal Pod Autoscaler and Vertical Pod Autoscaler.
 Metrics API can also be accessed by kubectl top, making it